 Chinese manufacturer decides to revive one of its most successful mid-range models from the past through a remake adapted for 2021

 Popular products tend to get updated versions that indulge in the past and claim to profit from it with minimal investment (as evidenced by the countless games that return to our lives in the modern age with better or less remastered versions) - maybe this is a concept that can work for smartphones as well?
-In the company To be accurate (Xiaomi) Volunteers explore the issue for themselves with the launch for the Redmi Note 8 2021.
+In the company To be accurate (Xiaomi) Volunteers explore the matter for themselves with the launch for Redmi Note 8 2021.

 Teasing on social media from recent weeks has previously revealed the interesting intentions of the giant company, but now we have a complete official technical specification for the future model on the global mi website - a comeback version for a simple and effective intermediate device that has become an impressive hit with total sales of over 25 million units All over the world, according to the manufacturer.